 - Don’t cross-subsidise currency routes.
 We operate 1400 currency routes and it is much cheaper to move money between USD, GBP, EUR than for example from Brazil to Kenya.
 If we want every route to be as cheap as possible, they cannot subsidise other routes.

 - Don’t compete.
-If another team outside TransferWise has figured out how to make a route cheaper than us, then we should learn from them but until then we should recommend our users to use this other provider. [link to comparison tweet]
+If another team outside TransferWise has figured out how to make a route cheaper than us, then we should learn from them.
+But until then, we should recommend our users to use this other provider.

-- Align structure to cost: transaction + % volume.
+- Align structure to cost.
+The costs are by transaction + % volume, so should be the fees.

-- Make it easy to go fast.
+- Agree rules, so we can execute fast.
 We have agreed a formulaic mechanism across the organisation, which looks at our last few months costs on the routes and determines if we can reduce our prices.

 Following these guidelines we have become very exact in the pricing.
 Every route has their own price and their own journey towards zero.
 Recently one of our first investors Jesse Beyroutey shared his thinking on why does it make sense to fund this price lowering mission.